 Builders beware!
-Where an existing dwelling is adapted or converted or a brand new dwelling is built, a new valuation date is triggered on the earlier of the date the new or converted dwelling comes into existence for Council Tax domestic rating purposes, or the dat on which it is first occupied.
+Where an existing dwelling is adapted or converted or a brand new dwelling is built, a new valuation date is triggered on the earliest date the new or converted dwelling comes into existence for Council Tax domestic rating purposes, or the date on which it is first occupied.